Patellofemoral pain syndrome: Insoles

 Low arches can cause overpronation or the feet to roll inward too much increasing load on the patellofemoral joint.
 Poor lower extremity biomechanics may cause stress on the knees and can be related to the development of patellofemoral pain syndrome, although the exact mechanism linking joint loading to the development of the condition is not clear.
 Foot orthoses can help to improve lower extremity biomechanics and may be used as a component of overall treatment.
 Foot orthoses may be useful for reducing knee pain in the short term, and may be combined with exercise programs or physical therapy.
 However, there is no evidence supporting use of combined exercise with foot orthoses as intervention beyond 12 months for adults.
 Evidence for long term use of foot orthoses for adolescents is uncertain.
 No evidence supports use of custom made foot orthoses.

 Surgery

-The scientific consensus is that surgery should be avoided except in very severe cases in which conservative treatments fail.
+The scientific consensus is that surgery should be avoided except in severe cases where conservative treatments have failed.
 The majority of individuals with PFPS receive nonsurgical treatment.

+For people with chronic, severe patellofemoral pain, radiofrequency ablation of certain knee nerves may be applied as an outpatient procedure to reduce chronic arthritic pain.
+Using radiofrequency energy delivered via small electrodes positioned at target genicular nerves, the treatment achieves partial sensory denervation of the joint capsule.
+Despite the extensive innervation of the knee, specifically targeting the superior lateral, superior medial, and inferior medial genicular nerves has proved to be an effective ablation method for reducing chronic knee pain.
+In clinical research, such treatment has been shown to produce about 50% less knee pain for up to two years after the procedure.

+Local injections of dilute phenol (1.5–3 ml of 6% phenol in sterile water) at three to five sensory knee nerves may be used as an alternative neurolytic treatment to relieve chronic severe knee pain.